safranck/Pinkify-It/README.md

 == Screenshots ==

-1. (screenshot-1.png) Logged in appearance of default WordPress theme, Twenty Fourteen, with "Pinkify!" plugin activated.
+1. (screenshot-1.png) Logged in appearance of default WordPress theme, Twenty Fourteen, with "Pinkify It!" plugin activated.
-2. (screenshot-2.png) Logged in appearance of default WordPress theme, Twenty Fourteen, with "Pinkify!" plugin *NOT ACTIVATED*.
+2. (screenshot-2.png) Logged in appearance of default WordPress theme, Twenty Fourteen, with "Pinkify It!" plugin *NOT ACTIVATED*.
-3. (screenshot-3.png) Logged out appearance of default WordPress theme, Twenty Fourteen, with "Pinkify!" plugin activated.
+3. (screenshot-3.png) Logged out appearance of default WordPress theme, Twenty Fourteen, with "Pinkify It!" plugin activated.

 == Changelog ==

 = 1.0 =
-* Pinkify! plugin was born on September 25, 2014, by Suzette Franck.
+* Pinkify It! plugin was born on September 25, 2014, by Suzette Franck.

 == Upgrade Notice ==